BenMaheu/SQLCoder/README.md

 Input Mean: 50.82, %-Input > 256: 0.00%,  %-Input > 128: 0.23%, %-Input > 64: 11.69%
 Output Mean: 21.47, %-Output > 256: 0.00%, %-Output > 128: 0.00%, %-Output > 64: 0.03%
 ```
-Thus, ensuring that a model with a maximum input/output length of `128 tokens` should be sufficient for most part of the examples for this task.
+Thus, ensuring that a model with a maximum input/output length of `256 tokens` should be sufficient for this task.

 During our experiments we tried to replace `"|"` separator in the columns list with a special token column separator